fabrei/tootbot/README.md

 ```

 If you run it with `--operation init` it will ask you for the password of the account.
 Password is not displayed in the shell.
 After it, the script uses the created credential files from init operation.

+Db file and credential files are stored into data/ .
+Be sure it exists.

 ## Examples